 It’s normal to feel nervous about this first call.
-It may help to know what you’re in for: So here’s a guide to everything you can expect, plus helpful questions you can ask the therapist to assess fit!
+It may help to know what you’re in for: So here’s a guide to everything you can expect, including what questions the therapist will likely ask you, plus what you can ask to properly assess fit!

 What questions will the therapist ask me?